acnalesso/optimus_prime/README.md

   * returns 200 status code for GET,POST
   * sets content-type to text
   * wait_for is 3 seconds
+  * Returns empty body when status_code is 404/500

 ## HTTP allowed requests
  * GET